blitline-dev/backburner-allq/README.md

 ### Workers in Production

 Once you have Backburner setup in your application, starting workers is really easy.
-Once [beanstalkd](http://kr.github.com/beanstalkd/download.html) is installed, your best bet is to use the built-in rake task that comes with Backburner.
 Simply add the task to your Rakefile:

 ```ruby
 # Rakefile